delso-ferreira/Totally-Fair-Dice-Roller/README.md

 # Totally-Fair-Dice-Roller
-Dice roller where you can define the number of dice and sides and with a special function
+Very simple dice roller where you can define the number of dice and sides... with a special feature.